Mattress on cell floor, toilet in the corner for Samsung scion

 Prosecutors have up to 10 days to indict Lee, although they can seek an extension.
 After indictment, a court would be required to make a ruling within three months.

 Lee will be given simple 1,443 won ($1.26) meals, usually rice with side-dishes.
-Anything additional must be bought at the center's commissary.
+Anything additional must be bought at the centre's commissary.

 The cell has a small study table to one side.